Cysu/dgd_person_reid/README.md

 ## Train net

 Some model and solver definitions are provided in `models/`.
-Use `scripts/train_net.sh dataset_name model_name` to train a model on a dataset, for example,
+Use `scripts/train_net.sh dataset_name split_index model_name` to train a model on a dataset, for example,

-    scripts/train_net.sh cuhk03 vggnet_bn
+    scripts/train_net.sh cuhk03 0 vggnet_bn

+## Extract features

+After training a CNN, use `scripts/extract_features.sh dataset_split_name model_name caffemodel_path [blob_name]` to extract features, for example,

+    scripts/extract_features.sh cuhk03_split_00 vggnet_bn \
+        external/exp/models/cuhk03_split_00_vggnet_bn_iter_120000.caffemodel

+## Evaluate by CMC

+Use the extracted features to learn a metric and then evaluate by CMC score, for example,

+    python2 eval/metric_learning.py \
+        external/exp/results/cuhk03_split_00_vggnet_bn_fc7_cuhk03_vggnet_bn_iter_120000

+This will print several top-k accuracies, and you may find the top-1 accuracy to be around 68%.

 ## Datasets